-Taking pictures has now become a must-do thing for every traveller.
+Taking pictures has now become a must-do thing for every traveler.
 Tourists young or old can capture any of their adventurous moments using their DSLR Cameras or even their smartphones.
-You can simply take pictures of yourself, take a selfie or a group-photo, in what is known as a wefie nowadays.
+You can simply take pictures of yourself, take a selfie or a group photo, in what is known as a wefie nowadays.

 Image Credit: @kdkonah on Instagram

 This is the best place for you to take pictures at night!
 At the lively and bustling streets of Bukit Bintang, you have so many spots and angles to take photos in.
 The mall, the night market in Alor Street, and the unique cuisine that Bukit Bintang has to offer; all of this is lined up under one of the most-visited destination spots in Kuala Lumpur.